Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do lenders determine my borrowing power?

-Another important factor that’s rolled in to how much you can borrow is your debt-to-income ratio.
-A good rule of thumb is that the debt you pay each month should account for no more than 36% of your monthly income — anything much higher may be seen as a red flag.
+Another important factor that is rolled into how much you can borrow is your debt-to-income ratio.
+A good rule of thumb is that the debt you pay each month should account for no more than 36% of your monthly income; anything much higher may be seen as a red flag.

 Note: If your calculation includes only minimum payments on your credit card(s), your debt-to-income ratio is actually higher than you figured.
-This is because minimum payments don’t show that you’re eliminating debt – just that you’re maintaining it.
+This is because minimum payments don’t show that you’re eliminating debt, just that you’re maintaining it.
 When looking at your finances, lenders are specifically looking to see how good you are at getting rid of debt.
-After all, they want you pay back your car loan, not struggle to make your payments.
+After all, they want you to pay back your car loan, not struggle to make your payments.

 How can I increase my borrowing power?